[Major revision—posted 9/1/17 (replaces 02/13/2013 edition)]

 REVIEW: Guidelines for graduate faculty membership are set by the Graduate Council, although departments and colleges may develop their own specific criteria for membership within the more general Graduate School guidelines.
 Both Graduate School and departmental (or collegiate) guidelines may be changed at any time, subject to the approval of the Graduate Council.
-The Graduate School policy regarding graduate faculty membership will be reviewed by the Dean of the Graduate School in October of even-numbered years with substantive revisions forwarded to the Provost and Senior Vice President.
+The Graduate School policy regarding graduate faculty membership will be reviewed by the Dean of the Graduate School in October of odd-numbered years with substantive revisions forwarded to the Provost and Senior Vice President.

 1. Roles and Responsibilities of Graduate Faculty Members